sapegin/blog.sapegin.me/source/en/all/view-source-2016.md

 * Frameworks don’t guarantee accessibility: you need to understand the output you’re generating.
 * Semantic markup is one of the core principles of an accessible web.
 For example, different `input` types.
 * Average web page size has grown by 351% since 2010.
-* Front end requirements: progressive enhancement, accessibility, performance, security, user experience and design, good taste, social skills, communication and writing, teaching, debate, documentation…
+* Frontend requirements: progressive enhancement, accessibility, performance, security, user experience and design, good taste, social skills, communication and writing, teaching, debate, documentation…
 * [Resume Driven Development](http://rdd.io/) (RDD).

 **You might not need a CSS framework** by [Belen Albeza](https://twitter.com/ladybenko) from Mozilla.
 [Slides](https://belen-albeza.github.io/talk-css-frameworks/).
 [Video](https://www.youtube.com/watch?v=5FdHqVDlXu0).